Natasha Wanganeen

-Natasha Wanganeen is an Aboriginal Australian actress.
-She is known for her starring role in the 2002 feature film Rabbit Proof Fence, aged 15, and numerous television roles.
-Her debut film as co-writer and co-producer is the 2022 short film, an Indigenous sci-fi drama entitled Bunker: The Last Fleet, about an alien invasion of Australia, in which she also takes the lead role.
+Natasha Wanganeen (born 20 June 1984) is an Aboriginal Australian actress.
+She is known for her starring role in the 2002 feature film Rabbit-Proof Fence and numerous television roles.
+She made her debut as co-writer and co-producer in a 2022 short film, an Indigenous sci-fi drama entitled Bunker: The Last Fleet, about an alien invasion of Australia.
+She also played the lead in the film.

 Early life

 Wanganeen was born in Point Pearce, South Australia, moving to Port Adelaide when she was five years old.
 She is a Ngarrindjeri, Narungga, Kaurna and Noongar woman.